About Farmers Markets (Q & A)

 How do farmers markets determine what to carry?

 What is at market depends on a combination of location, season, and market rules about what can be sold.
 Many farmers markets only carry locally-grown, locally-made and/or locally-processed, foods, and create a system of guidelines that ensure vendors are producing what they are selling.
-Others have more flexible policies.
+Farmers markets are unique insofar as they give shoppers transparency while also protecting local farmers from having to compete with lost-cost, low-quality, often imported meat and produce.
 The great thing about farmers markets is that if you are ever unsure about what a product is, where it came from, or how it was grown, you can just ask!
+Some direct-marketing farms even offer tours.

 Are farmers markets only open in the summer?

-Peak harvest season is usually peak market season, and some markets are only open in the prime summer months.
-In 2010, about 15% of all farmers markets were open in the winter months, and the average seasonal farmers market in the U.S. is open for approximately four and a half months of the year.
-However, you can expect to see more markets open for business in late spring through early fall, as markets aim to provide customers with products for more months of the year.
-Many markets are expanding their seasons through the winter or even all year with items like meat, eggs, dairy, bread and other products that are available fresh all year long.
-Even in colder climates, farmers are implementing a variety of season extension techniques that can protect crops from frosts and allow them to provide you with quality fresh produce for more weeks of the year.
+Peak harvest season is usually peak market season, and some markets are only open in the spring, summer, and early autumn.
+In 2010, roughly 15% of all farmers markets were open in the winter months.
+Nevertheless, year-round farmers market thrive in many states.
+Many markets are expanding their seasons or transitioning to year-round operation by offering their shoppers items including meat, eggs, dairy, bread and other products that are available fresh throughout the year.
+Even in colder climates, farmers are implementing a variety of season-extending techniques that can protect crops from frosts and allow them to be picked and sold fresh for more weeks of the year.
 You can learn more about what is seasonally available in your community here.

 How can I find a farmers market near me?